Quin-Darcy/Default-Desktop-Configuration/README.md

 ### HKLM - Disable Cortana and Search Highlights
 There are two other functions which make changes in the HKLM. `disable_cortana` and `disable_search_highlights`.
 The two following functions perform the same actions as the two following GPOs
-* Computer Configuration > Administrative Templates > Windows Componenets > Search > Addlow Cortana
+* Computer Configuration > Administrative Templates > Windows Componenets > Search > Allow Cortana
 * Computer Configuration > Administrative Templates > Windows Componenets > Search > Allow Search Highlights

 ### HKCU - Taskbar Cleanup - Script Drop